Scottsdale Police Officers are essential to the City of Scottsdale community - patrolling the city to protect life and property,

-The recruitment process for police officers begins by completing an online application – available on the city’s Jobs page when police officer positions are open.
+The recruitment process for police officers begins by completing an online application – available on the city’s Jobs page.

-If those are completed successfully, candidates will be given a final job offer – the entire process can take up to three months.
+If those steps are completed successfully, candidates will be given a final job offer – the entire process can take up to 12-weeks.

 The Scottsdale Police Personnel Unit reserves the right to change this process.

 Those candidates who make it through the entire process are hired as Police Officer Trainees and paid entry-level salary while

 attending an 24-26 week police academy.
 Upon satisfactory completion of the academy, the trainee is sworn in as a fully certified Police Officer, and begins approximately twenty weeks of field training.